jetsgit/message_board/README.md

 Summary
 =======

-This is a demonstration of Devise authentication of a message board with comments.
+* This is a demonstration of Devise authentication of a message board with comments.

+* Design is mobile-first.

 Testing
 =======